lucky-wolf/DW2-XL/README.md

 - Normalized tech cost of level 3 and 4 government facilities (undid the hack for DW2's previous bug)

 ### v1.16.5
-- Tweaked the Planetary Admin facilities to have increasing construction and maintainance costs
+- Tweaked the Planetary Admin facilities to have increasing construction and maintenance costs
 - Reduced tech cost of level 3 and 4 government facilities to same as level 2, to try to make the AIs not totally fail

 ### v1.16.4